rehy/cordova-plugin-calltrap/README.md

 ## References

-We have tried PhoneListener but it is only compatible with Phonegap 1.6 and does not work with new Apache Cordova versions.
+We have tried PhoneListener but it is only compatible with PhoneGap 1.6 and does not work with new Apache Cordova versions.
 Also, its deployment isn't as easy as an Apache Cordova plugin should be.
 We are thankful for their work, though.

 https://github.com/devgeeks/PhoneListener

-## License

-Cordova PhoneCall Trap is released under the [MIT License](http://www.opensource.org/licenses/MIT).

-## References

 http://stackoverflow.com/questions/28337385/cordova-long-running-location-service
 http://www.codeproject.com/Articles/548416/Detecting-incoming-and-outgoing-phone-calls-on-And
 https://github.com/renanoliveira/cordova-phone-call-trap

+## License

+Cordova PhoneCall Trap is released under the [MIT License](http://www.opensource.org/licenses/MIT).